Mechanical Theory of Nonequilibrium Coexistence and Motility-Induced Phase Separation

-Equation~(\ref{eq:Mech_Theory}) is the general nonequilibrium coexistence criteria for liquid-gas phase separation.
+{ The powerful idea that coexistence criteria can be extracted from knowledge of interfacial mechanics was, to the best of our knowledge, first proposed by Aifantis and Serrin~\cite{Aifantis1983a} in the context of equilibrium systems.
+Solon and co-workers proposed a similar gradient-expansion based approach beginning with a generalized Cahn-Hilliard model~\cite{Solon2018, Solon2018a}.
+The criteria derived herein [Eq.~(\ref{eq:Mech_Theory})] makes clear that for nonequilibrium phase separation, one criteria is \textit{always} equality of dynamic pressure while the other is obtained from knowledge of the interfacial stresses and body forces. }

 Application of this criteria to determine the phase diagram will require expressing the dynamic pressure $\mathcal{P}(\rho)$ as a second order density gradient expansion in order to identify the equal-area construction variable $\mathcal{E}(\rho)$.
 Furthermore, provided that a timescale exists such that this dynamic pressure can also be defined for time-dependent states, the spinodal criteria is now $(\partial \mathcal{P} /\partial \rho) < 0$, as shown in the SI.
 We now proceed to obtain the dynamic pressure of active Brownian particles and apply this nonequilibrium coexistence criteria.